Admission deadlines: Fall – April 1 (February 1 for fellowship consideration);

 The general requirements stated under Columbian College of Arts and Sciences, Graduate Programs.

-Note: All entering students in graduate chemistry programs are required to take the American Chemical Society graduate level placement examinations, given by the Department of Chemistry, prior to matriculation.
-The four placement examinations (in the disciplines of analytical, organic, inorganic, and physical chemistry) are designed to cover the subject matter in the disciplines generally taught in undergraduate programs preparatory for graduate work in chemistry, and the results are used by the department to advise the individual student in planning a program of courses appropriate to the student’s background.
+Note: All entering students in graduate chemistry programs are required to take the American Chemical Society graduate level placement examinations, given by the Department of Chemistry, prior to course registration.
+The four placement examinations (in the disciplines of analytical, organic, inorganic, and physical chemistry) are designed to evaluate student understanding of subject matter in the disciplines generally taught in undergraduate programs preparatory for graduate work in chemistry, and the results are used by the department to advise the individual student in planning a program of courses appropriate to the student’s background.
 All graduate students are required to participate in the seminar and colloquium programs.
 Upon consultation with course instructors, specific course prerequisites may be waived.

 Required

-15 credits, which must include at least one course from each of the following categories and 6 additional credits in non-research CHEM courses taken at the 6000 level.:
+15 credits, which must include at least three courses from the following core course list, and six additional credits in non-research CHEM courses taken at the 6000 level.:

 CHEM 6233Organometallic Chemistry and Catalysis